greim/stoar/readme.md

 });
 ```

+In addition to creating a Stoar, you create a dispatcher and an emitter.
+The dispatcher intercepts and mediates input, while the emitter intercepts and mediates output.
-In its simplest incarnation a Stoar simply passes through change events.
+In its simplest incarnation, it simply passes through change events.

 ```js
 var store = new Stoar({